miso-lims/walkthroughs/3-incoming.md

 ## 3.3 Bulk create Samples

 Next, we will create four more Samples using the much faster bulk method.
+The four samples will be the Primary Tumour Tissue for individuals 1-5.

 1. On the left hand menu under _Tracking_, click _List Samples_.
 1. Click the _Add Sample_ button on the right hand side.
 There are two tabs